NIFTy-PPL/JAXbind/README.md

 ## Licensing terms

 All source code in this package is released under the 3-clause BSD license.
-All of jax_op is distributed *without any warranty*.
+All of JAXbind is distributed *without any warranty*.